arraywaves/gitea-migrate/README.md

    GITEA_TOKEN=your-gitea-access-token
    GITHUB_USER=your-github-username
    GITHUB_TOKEN=your-github-personal-access-token
-   PORT=set-port-number # default 8080
-   POLLING_INTERVAL_MINUTES=set-time-in-minutes # default 60
+   GH_RATE_LIMIT=set-rate-limit # default 4990 (this is highly unlikely to be reached and is just a precaution) PORT=set-port-number # default 8080 POLLING_INTERVAL_MINUTES=set-time-in-minutes # default 60
    MIGRATE_MODE=set-mirror-mode-option # default poll (see options below) ENABLE_MIRROR=set-mirror-mode # default true (if set to false, your new repo won't sync with its Github counterpart.
-To enable mirror mode later you'll need to delete your Gitea repo and re-run Gitea Migrate with `ENABLE_MIRROR` set to true).
+To enable mirror mode later you'll need to delete your Gitea repo and re-run Gitea Migrate with `ENABLE_MIRROR` set to true)
    ```

    Replace the placeholder values with your actual credentials - restart the server if it's already running to use any updated settings.